What are Real Time Messaging Apps?

 Maintaining all of this into perpetuity

-Option 2: Accelerate development with a real-time API
+Option 2: Accelerate development with a real-time messaging API

-A far better option for most teams will be to use a hosted, API-based service for real-time messaging that has already solved the major networking challenges, drastically simplifying the development and deployment of new features.
+A far better option for most teams will be to use a hosted, real time messaging API-based service that has already solved the major networking challenges across web, iOS, Android, and more.
+This drastically simplifies the development and deployment of new features.

 An API-based service like PubNub brings all the power and flexibility of real-time messaging to your team with code-based tools.
 These let you build real-time functionality without worrying about infrastructure.